 If you are interested in joining the department as a DPhil student, you are strongly encouraged to look at the Department of Pharmacology's current research to help identify the most suitable area of research.
 Selecting the correct research project is a hugely important first step, so it is recommended that you contact potential supervisors and the Director of Graduate Studies to discuss possibilities before you apply online for a place on the course.

 DPhil candidates will be assigned to two supervisors, one acting as the main day-to-day research supervisor and the second as an additional mentor.
 The allocation of graduate supervision is the responsibility of the Department of Pharmacology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Pharmacology.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, supervisors will work with them to ensure that they have additional support.
 Regular monitoring undertaken by your supervisor is anticipated to be at least once a week.

 You will begin your course as a probationary research student (PRS), and near the end of the first year you will write a report to enable you to apply to transfer to DPhil (PhD) status.
 To transfer your status, you must make a formal application which will include a research report and statement of future research plans.
 You will also take an independent assessment by two assessors.
 Continuation in the programme is subject to you passing the Transfer of Status exam.

-After eight terms of study, you will need to apply formally to confirm your DPhil status.
+After eight terms of study, you will need to apply formally to confirm your DPhil status from PRS status.
 You will be required to present your on-going work in a formal context where it will be reviewed by two independent assessors.
-Continuation in the programme is subject to successfully completing the Confirmation of Status.
+Continuation in the programme is subject to successfully completing the final transfer, Confirmation of Status.